bcmichael/RNMR-Docs/docs/command/full_command.md

 - UCSF
 - VNMR

-The second parameter, rec specifies the number of a blocked archive record containing the data to be exported.
-If this parameter is omitted, RNMR will prompt for a source record number with the current read record (as displayed and set by `PTRA`) as the default.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no [slice](syntax#slice) is specified RNMR will not prompt for it and will export the first 1D slice of the record.

-The last parameter, slice specifies which 1D slice of a 2D, 3D, or 4D source record should be written out in the foreign format.
-If the source record has only one dimension, slice must be 1.
-If slice is omitted RNMR will not prompt for it and will export the first slice.
-Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional block of the record comprises the 1D slice and will thus be exported.
-Slice is interpreted as a linear index over the 2nd/3rd/4th dimensions.

 If the `EXP1D` command is used at console level and fspec is not provided, RNMR will prompt the user for the name of the file to contain the exported data.
 The default file name in the prompt will depend upon the record number, slice and the